-Developers were our most common category last year, so we split them into 3 categories this year.
+Developers are our most common category last year, so we split them into 3 categories.
 To avoid inaccurately excluding people with non-developer titles from technical questions, we separately asked "Do you have opinions about developer tools?" and used that answer to filter questions about technical topics regardless of the title they supplied.